numinousmuses/mammoCAD/README.md

 ## Misc

 A slide presentation of the work can be found [here](https://docs.google.com/presentation/d/1d9mhd0fuubnEqmDddL0iYs00secpbMdi/edit?usp=sharing&ouid=113795033473157238384&rtpof=true&sd=true).
+A recording of my presenation [here](https://drive.google.com/file/d/1JLWgHzbO6wcFKRr2nPw433_SMh3MmS6d/view?usp=sharing).
 Thank you for reading, and please credit my work if you choose to build on it!

 ## Citations